RajavardhanT/RajavardhanT.github.io/index.md

 Its a gem.

-+  <b> Longitude <b>
++  <b> Longitude <b> by  <i>Dava Sobel<i>

 ![Longitude_Dava_Sobel](Longitude.jpg)

 	One will understand how many obstacles one should overcome to achieve something in the scientific world.
 This problem was know to Newton too.
 But he didn't propose a solution in his lifetime.

 +  <b> The Monk who sold his Ferrari <b>